dshandel/cna_paper/README.md

 4. Analysis of chromosomal instability

 # Data availability
 Processed datasets [FILL IN]

 Raw datasets are deposited under [FILL IN]

 # Licence

-The code in this repository is licenced under The GNU General Public License v3.0
+The code is licenced under The GNU General Public License v3.0